Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

 \subsubsection{Reducing FPRs}

+{Section~\ref{sec:feature-trans} explains the first scenario where FPs might occur.
+We now explain the second scenario where FPs may still arise, and how \sysname can prevent them.

+We use Fig.~\ref{fig:second-fp} to illustrate.
+In the attack detection phase, \sysname transplants the Chihuahua object (as suspicious features) to the hold-out input.
+The resulting hold-out input, originally containing a single Dowitcher, is now classified as a Chihuahua by the DNN, which is the same as the original input.
+This thus results in a FP. }

-We now explain how masking and inpainting can be used to reduce the FPRs due to mis-detections.
-Specifically, we signal a mis-detection when the prediction label on the original input (that \sysname originally detected as adversarial) and the inpainted input are \emph{identical}.
-The intuition is that a benign input does not contain an adversarial patch, and hence predictions based on the original and the inpainted images should both result in the same prediction label.
-The example in Fig.~\ref{fig:inpaint-benign} illustrates this intuition.
+To reduce the above FP, we propose to signal a FP when the prediction label on the original input (that \sysname originally detected as adversarial) and the recovered input are \emph{identical}, during the mitigation phase.
+The intuition is that a benign input does not contain an adversarial patch, and hence predictions based on the original and the recovered images should both result in the same prediction label.

 The above process to reduce the FPR might also flag some adversarial examples as benign ones, thereby resulting in missed detection.
-For example, if the masking percentage is low, the adversarial patch will continue to cause misclassification on the inpainted images, based on which \sysname would incorrectly flag the adversarial patch as a benign image patch.
-We study how different masking percentages would affect the detection performance (Section~\ref{sec:evaluation}).
+For example, if the masking percentage is low, the adversarial patch will continue to cause misclassification on the recovered images, based on which \sysname would incorrectly flag the adversarial patch as a benign image patch.
+We study how different masking percentages would affect the detection performance (Table~\ref{tab:mitigation}).